What God Says About Materialism

 I will never forget entering the new year of 2019.
 It was the day Marie Kondo* entered my life.
 Netflix released her show “Tidying Up” on January 1st, and for the next month, I was determined to KonMari my house.
 I cleaned out every drawer, closet, and room in my house, figuring out if the things I possessed “sparked joy” [aka — do I still need/use this or can I donate it] and loaded up my car with bags upon bags of donations to the Salvation Army.
 That morning, the wait to drop donations off at the Salvation Army was over an hour.
 Apparently, everyone else was on the KonMari plan too.
 At that moment, it became very clear to me that we, as a collective people, have a “stuff” problem.

-Now, fast forward two years, and my house is back to being filled with a bunch of stuff.
-Clothes I don’t wear, things I don’t use, the list can go on and on.
-I purge but then just replace with more.
+Now, fast-forward many years and many purge and donate cycles, and my house is back to being filled with a bunch of stuff.
+Clothes I don’t wear, things I don’t use—the list can go on and on.
+I purge but then just replace it with more.
 Now, I understand the value of replacing items that no longer work or buying necessities, but that makes up about 5% of my purge-and-replace cycle.
 I’m living as if what I have isn’t enough.

 Can you relate?